multilogin-marketing/multilogin-marketing/README.md

 - Quick cloning and bulk operations
 - Premium proxy add-on and monthly bonus
 - Automation-friendly API access
-- only Pro 100 includes team seats (2 seats).
+- only Pro 100 includes 2 team seats.
 Pro 10 and Pro 50 have no team seats.

 **All Business plans include:**
 - All Pro features unlocked